 Furthermore, it is likely that each of the three main tastes have subtastes.
 For example, some analyses of lists created by amateur film fans showed a split in the popular taste.
 Some fans with the Popular taste tended to prefer genre films like the Star Wars Trilogy.
 Other fans preferred recent dramas.
 Analyses of the lists used for this site indicate a split in the Mainstream taste between those who preferred black and white films and those who preferred color films.
 There was also a split in the Highbrow taste between those who preferred English-language films and those who preferred films in other languages, although this may simply be due to lists that explicitly excluded English-language films.

 The short answers to these questions are "somewhat" and "no." In general, the farther down the list, the less certain the ranking.
 If there were no bias in the creation or selection of the lists, the rankings of the top 20 films would be within a few spaces of their real rank.
 Those toward the bottom of the top 100 would be an average of five to ten spaces away from their real rank.
 Those around #500 would be an average of 50 spaces of their real rank.
 Those around #1,000 would be an average of 120 spaces away from their real rank.
-Ranking How to Train Your Dragon (2010) at #953 and The Cranes are Flying (1957) at #954 simply means that, based on current data, the chance that How to Train Your Dragon is a better film than The Cranes are Flying is (slightly) greater than 50%.
+Ranking Team America: World Police (2004) at #936 and Voyage in Italy (1954) at #937 simply means that, based on current data, the chance that Team America: World Police is a better film than Voyage in Italy is (slightly) greater than 50%.